Deploy a mobile checkout using Vercel

 NEXT_PUBLIC_APP_REDIRECT_URLCustom URL scheme that bounces users back to your app when their purchase is completed, for example myapp://example-redirect.

-NEXT_PUBLIC_PADDLE_CLIENT_TOKENA client-side key, used for securely opening Paddle Checkout.
+NEXT_PUBLIC_PADDLE_CLIENT_TOKENA client-side token, used for securely opening Paddle Checkout.

-NEXT_PUBLIC_PADDLE_ENVEnvironment for our Paddle account. sandbox for sandbox accounts; production for live accounts.
+NEXT_PUBLIC_PADDLE_ENVEnvironment for your Paddle account.
+Use sandbox for sandbox accounts; production for live accounts.

 Get Apple team ID and bundle ID